Stage three: Check whether we can obtain credible evidence

 - local policies

-- details or documentary records of any admissions made by the nurse or midwife
+- details or documentary records of any admissions made by the nurse, midwife or nursing associate

-- where the evidence that can be provided by the referrer is limited, details of other sources of evidence in support of the allegation.
+- details of other sources of evidence in support of the allegation, where the evidence that can be provided by the referrer is limited.